up-n-atom/8311/fragments/att-inc-bgw/pre-config.md

 ### LCT Access Route

 To install, upgrade, and configure the ONT, your router must be able to reach its Local Craft Terminal (LCT) interface.
-__Follow the [Accessing the ONT] guide to set up the proper network routing between your router and the ONT.__
+__Follow the [Accessing the ONT] guide to set up the proper network routing between your gateway and the ONT management plane.__

   [Accessing the ONT]: accessing-the-ont.md